MicrosoftDocs/dynamics-365-fraud-protection/content/manage-support-lists.md

 # Manage support lists

-Support lists are predefined lists included in Dynamic 365 Fraud Protection that help you get started.
+Support lists are predefined lists that are included in Microsoft Dynamic 365 Fraud Protection to help you get started.
 There are support lists for each of the following entities.
-You can assign entities the status of safe, block, or watch.
+You can assign entities a status of *Safe*, *Block*, or *Watch*.

-- Email address (@"user.email") – This entity is for the email address derived from a user.
+- **Email address (@"user.email")** – This entity is the email address that is derived from a user.

-- Payment instrument (@"paymentInstrumentList.merchantPaymentInstrumentId") – This entity is the payment method that is associated with a transaction.
+- **Payment instrument (@"paymentInstrumentList.merchantPaymentInstrumentId")** – This entity is the payment method that is associated with a transaction.

-- IP address (@"deviceContext.ipAddress") – This entity is the IP address from which the payment originates.
+- **IP address (@"deviceContext.ipAddress")** – This entity is the IP address where the payment originates.

-- User ID (@"user.userId") – This entity is the unique ID that is assigned to the user from a transaction.
+- **User ID (@"user.userId")** – This entity is the unique ID that is assigned to the user from a transaction.

-- Device ID (@"deviceContext.externalDeviceId") – Device ID that is associated with the transaction
+- **Device ID (@"deviceContext.externalDeviceId")** – This entity is the device ID that is associated with a transaction.

 Support lists can be modified on the **Support** page or the **Lists** page.

-To add, remove, or edit entries from support lists from Lists page, you can take the following actions in the Support Lists page.
+To add, remove, or edit entries in support lists from the **Lists** page, you can complete the following procedures on the **Support Lists** page.

-## Add a new entry to a support list
+## Add an entry to a support list

-1. Select a support lists, and then select **Edit**.
+1. Select a support list, and then select **Edit**.

-1. Enter the information for the list entry in the text box.
+1. In the text box, enter the information for the new list entry.

-1. Select a **Status**.
+1. In the **Status** field, select a status.

-1. You have the option to place **Reason**, **Expiration date**, and **Comments**.
+1. Optional: Enter values in the **Reason**, **Expiration date**, and **Comments** fields.

-1. When you’re finished editing, select **Update**.
+1. When you've finished, select **Update**.

 ## Edit a support list entry

-1. Select one of the support lists, and then select **Edit**.
+1. Select a support list, and then select **Edit**.

-1. Enter the information for existing entry in the text box.
+1. In the text box, update the information for an existing entry.

-1. Existing status for the entry will be displayed below the textbox.
+    The current status of the entry is shown below the text box.

-1. You have the option to update **Status**, **Reason**, **Expiration date**, and **Comments**.
+1. Optional: Update the **Status**, **Reason**, **Expiration date**, and **Comments** fields.

-1. When you’re finished editing, select **Update**.
+1. When you've finished, select **Update**.

 ## Remove a support list entry

 1. Select a support list, and then select **Edit**.

-1. Enter the information for existing entry in the text box.
+1. In the text box, enter the information for an existing entry.

-1. Existing status for the entry will be displayed below the textbox.
+    The current status of the entry is shown below the text box.

 1. Select **Remove**.

-1. You have the option to enter **Comments**.
+1. Optional: Enter a value in the **Comments** field.

-1. When you’re finished editing, select **Update**.
+1. When you've finished, select **Update**.

 ## Add or remove multiple support list entries

 1. Select a support list, and then select **Edit**.

-1. Copy and paste the list of entries you would like to add or remove.
+1. Copy and paste the list of entries that you want to add or remove.
 1. Select a status for the entries, or select **Remove** to remove the entries from the list.

-1. You have the option to update **Reason**, **Expiration date**, and **Comments**.
+1. Optional: Update the **Reason**, **Expiration date**, and **Comments** fields.

-1. When you’re finished editing, select **Update**.
+1. When you've finished, select **Update**.

 ## Preview a support list

 To preview a support list, select the list, and then select **Preview**.

+> [!NOTE]
+> The preview pane shows a maximum of 20 rows.

 To view the full support list, select **Download** to download the list, and then open the file in any text editor.

-> [!NOTE]
-> The preview pane displays a maximum of 20 rows.

 ## Download a support list

-To download a support list, do the following.
-1. Select the list you want to download, and select **Download**.
+1. Select the list to download, and then select **Download**.
-1. Select the download button in the lower-left corner of the browser window to view the list.
+1. Select the **Download** button in the lower-left corner of the browser window to view the list.

 To download multiple support lists, select the lists, and then select **Download**.
 The files are downloaded as a zip file.

 ## Additional resources

 [Lists overview](lists-overview.md)

 [Manage custom lists](lists.md)